In Exercises 31 and 32, assume that hybridization experiments are... | Channels for Pearson+

 Binomial Distribution

-The binomial distribution models the number of successes in a fixed number of independent Bernoulli trials, each with the same probability of success.
-In this case, the probability of a pea having green pods is 0.75, and we are looking at 16 trials (offspring).
-This distribution helps determine the likelihood of observing a specific number of successes, such as 7 green pods.
+The binomial distribution is a probability distribution that describes the number of successes in a fixed number of independent Bernoulli trials, each with the same probability of success.
+In this case, the offspring peas can be modeled using a binomial distribution since each pea can either have green pods (success) or not (failure).
+Understanding this distribution is crucial for calculating probabilities and applying the range rule of thumb in the context of the given hybridization experiments.

 Recommended video: